 You can syndicate across Medium, LinkedIn, your own website, Quora -- wherever your target audiences are spending their time.
 Sometimes, larger sites that encourage guest blogging prefer organic, original content.
 In this case, you can reap the benefits of posting your thought leadership in front of a large, new audience, while still republishing the content on your own site.

 All content marketers know the power of the internet -- it’s why we create content in the first place.
 When you publish a value-rich piece of content for your audience, it will naturally gain traction, spread buzz, and move up on Google’s SERP.

-Make sure you’re strategically leveraging your brand assets to meet your company objectives and goals.
-Approach content selection strategically and consider the following blog metrics when identifying content to syndicate:
+Make sure you’re strategically leveraging your brand assets to meet your campaign's objectives and goals.

 To find out more about content marketing metrics, check out our blog and downloadable template.

-For content marketing and discussions within the B2B community, the following publication sites are popular:
+For content marketing syndication and discussions within the B2B communities, the following publication sites are popular:

 If you still don’t know how to get started, you can take a page out of the Kalungi Marketing Playbook and syndicate your existing content across your personal (or company) LinkedIn and Medium.
 Both are free and extremely easy to use, so you can get both of these pieces up and running in 10 quick minutes!